-Accounting implications for Acquisition-related costs recognized in fiscal 2011 and factored into the allocation of the purchase price of business acquired totalled \$0.2 million.
+Acquisition-related costs recognized in fiscal 2011 and factored into the allocation of the purchase price of business acquired totalled \$0.2 million.
 These costs were recognized as expenses in the consolidated statement of earnings for the year ended November 30, 2011.

-(d) Reclassifications: Foreign currency translation and non-controlling interests fiscal 2011
+(d) Reclassifications: Foreign currency translation and non-controlling interests

 IAS 21 requires the Company to recognize some translation differences in other comprehensive income and accumulate these in a separate component of equity.
-Under IFRS 1, the Company need not comply with these requirements for cumulative translation differences that existed as at November 30, 2010 if the differences are deemed to be zero at that date.
+Under IFRS 1, the Company need not comply with these requirements for cumulative translation differences that existed as at December 1, 2010 if the differences are deemed to be zero at that date.